 Improvement of heart rate variability

-After describing what factors influence HRV it is relatively easy to improve heart rate variability.
+After describing which factors influence HRV, it is relatively easy to improve heart rate variability.
 The possibilities are divided into 4 main groups:

-- Exercise/Sports: Whether exercise or sports right away depends on the initial situation.
-Overweight people, for example, should start with exercise or light swimming training first to avoid damaging their joints.
-For all (hobby) athletes: Attention an intensive endurance or strength unit increases a possible stress load (with intensive load the same hormones are released as with stress).
+- Exercise/sport: Whether exercise or sport depends on the initial situation.
+Overweight people, for example, should first start with exercise or light swimming training in order not to damage the joints.
+For all (hobby) sportsmen: Attention an intensive endurance or strength unit increases a possible stress load (during intensive load the same hormones are released as during stress).
 This can also disturb sleep.

 - Fruit and vegetables 5 times a day